slim-template/slim/README.md

         - if items.any?
           table#items
-            - for item in items do
+            - for item in items
               tr
                 td.name = item.name
                 td.price = item.price